Let me say that I love my Keurig.

 Please like, upvote, and share!

-Best of luck with your Woodworking projects!
+Best of luck with your Carpentry projects!
 Post pictures of your work so we can enjoy it too! -Alan

 It’s all about Primary colors.
 As an example, mixing orange is a base of red with yellow copiously added.